Christie Monteiro

 She is the granddaughter of a legendary capoeira master who taught Eddy Gordo the art of capoeira in prison.
 After Eddy Gordo's release, Eddy swears an oath to his master to teach his granddaughter, Christie, the art of capoeira.
-Becoming a prodigy in only two years, Christie mainly involves herself in The King of Iron Fist Tournaments in search for a cure for her grandfather, who has become sick during his incarceration.
+Becoming a prodigy in only two years, Christie mainly involves herself in The King of Iron Fist Tournaments in search of a cure for her grandfather, who has become sick during his incarceration.

 The character has received positive reception from critics and fans, and, along with Eddy, has been credited with popularizing the art of capoeira to a new audience within the larger gamer and martial arts community.

-Character development
+Conception and design

 The Tekken 3 development team wanted to include a Capoeira practitioner for the game and turned to the development artists to create the character.
 It was desired by Masahiro Kimoto, one of the game designers of Tekken 3, that the Capoeira character be female but the artist that was tasked with the character's design deemed the female character too difficult to create and instead created Eddy.
 After some time, a female Capoeira practitioner in the form of Christie was created for Tekken 4.
-Originally she was an effective palette swap (in reality a costume and gender swap) of Eddy in playability, but successive games have given her subtly different timing and a few moves of her own, making her feel like a different character.
+Originally, she replaced Eddy as the Capoeira representative of the series, while Eddy remained selectable as a skin for Christie.
+However, starting with Tekken 5: Dark Resurrection, Eddy was given back his character slot, even though both characters still played near-identically.